strongSquirell/DataScience/1Statistics/README.md

 _Regression line_ line with the smallest sum of squared residuals

+__Law of Large Numbers__ - as the number of randomly drawn observations (n) in a sample increases, the mean of the sample (x bar) gets closer and closer to the population mean µ.

+##### Randomness and Probability

+A _random variable_ is a variable whose value is a numerical outcome of a random phenomenon.
+A discrete random variable X has a finite number of possible values.
+A continuous random variable X takes all values in an interval.

+Gambler`s fallacy - fals idea that a random phenomenon can be predicted from a series of preceding random phenomena.

+The _probability_ of any outcome of a random phenomenon can be defined as the proportion of times the outcome would occur in a very long series of repetitions.

+Two events are _independent_ if the probability that one event occurs on any given trial of an experiment is not affected or changed by the occurrence of the other event.
+Probability models describe, mathematically, the outcome of random processes.
+They consist of two parts:
+  * S = Sample Space: This is a set, or list, of all possible outcomes of a random process.
+An event is a subset of the sample space.
+  * A probability for each possible event in the sample space S.

+Probabilities range from 0 (no chance of the event) to 1 (the event has to happen).
+Because some outcome must occur on every trial, the sum of the probabilities for all possible outcomes (the sample space) must be exactly 1.
+Two events A and B are disjoint if they have no outcomes in common and can never happen together.
+The probability that A or B occurs is then the sum of their individual probabilities.
+The complement of any event A is the event that A does not occur, written as Ac.
+Two events A and B are independent if knowing that one occurs does not change the probability that the other occurs.

+We can assign probabilities either:  * empirically - from our knowledge of numerous similar past events
+  * or theoretically - from our understanding of the phenomenon and symmetries in the problem Conditional probabilities reflect how the probability of an event can change if we know that some other event has occurred/is occurring.
+Bayes' theorem is stated mathematically as the following equation:

+P(A|B)=frac {P(B|A)P(A)/P(B)
+where A and B are events and P(B) not equals 0.

+P(A) and P(B) are the probabilities of observing A and B without regard to each other.
+P(A | B), a conditional probability, is the probability of observing event A given that B is true.
+P(B | A) is the probability of observing event B given that A is true.

 ##### Distributions

 _Random variable_ variables whose possible values are numerical outcomes of a random phenomemom: discrete(countable number of distinct values) and continuous(infinite number of possible values)